PengBoUESTC/vite-plugin-env-switch/README.md

 - <font color="red"> careful about that dont publish these code in production</font>

 - add code in index.html, there are three btn to trigger ws event (just for debug)
+- these code will be inject by `transformIndexHtml.transform`
 ```html
 <div class="env-btn-wrapper">
   <button class="env-btn" data-env="development">dev</button>